 The surviving partner will inherit everything.
 This is also the case if the person who died had stepchildren, as stepchildren don’t stand to inherit anything under the rules of intestacy.

-The surviving partner will inherit everything up to the value of £270,000.
-If the estate is worth more than £270,000, the partner also inherits half of everything over this value.
-The rest is then shared equally between the deceased’s children.
+The surviving spouse or civil partner inherits everything up to the value of £322,000.
+If the estate’s value is over £322,000, the partner also inherits half of everything that remains.
+The rest is then shared equally between their children.

 Note: If one or more of the children has already died, grandchildren or great-grandchildren can inherit their parent’s share.